 In African countries, removing inefficient fossil fuel subsidy reforms, and - eventually - introducing carbon pricing is often found to have progressive distributional effects, i.e., the poorest sections of the population are less affected than the rich.
 Nevertheless, removing subsidies frequently has a negative impact on poor household incomes.
-To alleviate negative income effects a relatively small share of savings can be sufficient to finance adequate compensation schemes, as for example shown by Ghana.
-Additionally, revenues can be used to close existing infrastructure gaps and finance sustainable development goals.
-Savings from fossil fuel subsidy reforms would be sufficient to cover a substantial, important share of investments required without depending on international transfers.
+To alleviate negative income effects a relatively small share of savings can be sufficient to finance adequate compensation schemes, as for example shown by Ghana (Lindebjerg et al. 2015).
+Additionally, revenues can be used to close existing infrastructure gaps and finance sustainable development goals (Jakob et al. 2015).
+Savings from fossil fuel subsidy reforms would be sufficient to cover a substantial share of investments required without depending on international transfers.
 This would enable national resources to be mobilized as demanded in the Addis Ababa Action Agenda.